moutabreath/command_automator/Readme.md

 run poetry install

 To make an exe out of it:
-pyinstaller command_automator.pyw -i resources/Commands_Automator.png -F
+pyinstaller command_automator.pyw -i resources/CommandsAutomator.ico -F
+icon taken from
+<a href="https://www.flaticon.com/free-icons/dragon" title="dragon icons">Dragon icons created by Freepik - Flaticon</a>
 put the exe file at the root of the project.